 So in summary, the greater the current, the greater the heat generated.
 And higher resistance in a conductor also results in more heat generated for the same current.
 Joule's law shows the direct relationship between electricity and heat.

-Introduction to Sodium-Ion Batteries The global energy storage landscape is undergoing a significant transformation, driven ...
+I. Introduction The global energy landscape is undergoing a seismic shift, driven by the electrification of transportation a...